In terms of digital marketing channels, email marketing is one of the oldest. Sadly, some brands have misconceptions about email marketing.

 4. Readers Unsubscribing from Your List Is Bad

-Sometimes if a reader unsubscribes from your mailing list, it can be a good thing.
-For example, if a reader finds your content is no longer relevant, he will unsubscribe.
-It means you ended up adding the wrong readers to a list that is not relevant to them at all.
-It’s like sending a dog owner details on where to buy fish food!
-This is the reason HubSpot manually unsubscribed 250,000 people from their marketing blog and started sending fewer emails.
+When a reader unsubscribes from your mailing list, it might be beneficial.
+If your content is no longer relevant to a reader, they may unsubscribe.
+This can happen if you add the wrong people to a list that isn’t relevant to them.
+It’s like sending a dog owner information on where to buy fish food.
+HubSpot unsubscribed 250,000 people from their marketing blog and began sending fewer emails for this reason.

 5. Consumers Are Drowning in Emails from Brands